-Of course, as most smokers can agree, quitting isn’t easy.
+Of course, as most people who have smoked can agree, quitting isn’t easy.
 When smoking has been a part of your life—whether it’s for a short time or many years—it’s difficult to turn your back on the habit altogether, even when the benefits are so clear.

 In your journey to quit, remember that you are not alone.
-Main Line Health offers a series of six-week smoking cessation classes at its hospitals where you can meet other participants and leaders who can offer support and advice.
-Visit our website to register for an upcoming smoking cessation class.
+Main Line Health offers a series of free, six-week tobacco cessation classes where you can meet other participants and facilitators who can provide support and advice.